Regulations for The Bachelor of Veterinary Science - BVSc

 Unsatisfactory academic progress

-(b) failure of the same year in two successive attempts (for candidates enrolled in the BVSc curriculum commencing in 2022 or earlier), or failure of the same semester in two successive attempts (for candidates enrolled in the BVSc curriculum commencing in 2023 or later);
+(b) failure of the same year in two successive attempts (for candidates enrolled in the BVSc curriculum commencing in 2022 or earlier), or failing to pass the same semester in two successive attempts (for candidates enrolled in the BVSc curriculum commencing in 2023 or later);

 (c) failure of any two years of the programme